Weather Thermometers – What They Are And How They Work

 This type of thermometer uses two wires, each made of a different kind of metal.
 They are welded together to create a junction.
 It is at this junction where the temperature is measured.
 A change in temperature produces a voltage that is measured and converted into a temperature reading.

-In theory, all three digital thermometers can be used in a weather stadium.
-Due to their nature and capabilities, thermistors are just generally the best choice for use in weather stations.
+In theory, all three digital thermometers can be used in a weather station.
+Due to their nature and capabilities, thermistors are generally the best choice for use in weather stations.

-Resistance Temperature Detectors and Thermocouples are much more suited for use in the industrial and commercial industry, as well as in scientific research and testing facilities.
+Resistance Temperature Detectors and Thermocouples are much more suited for use in industrial and commercial environments, as well as in scientific research and testing facilities.

 As the section above highlighted, a thermistor can be seen as a type of resistance thermometer (RTD), as it also uses the impact of changes in temperature on the resistance of a component to measure ambient temperature.